polkachu/substrate-validator/README.md

 cp inventory.sample.ini inventory.ini
 ```

 Needless to say, you need to update the dummy values in the inventory file.
-For each node:

-1. ansible_host: Your server public IP
-1. validator_name (optional): We can override the validator_name variable from the group
-1. log_name (optional): We can override the log_name variable from the group

-For each cluster:

-1. validator_name
-1. log_name

-For all clusters:

 1. ansible_user: The sample file assumes `ansible`, but you might have another username.
 Make sure that the user has `sudo` privilege.
 1. ansible_port: The sample file assumes `22`.
 But if you are like me, you will have a different ssh port other than `22` to avoid port sniffing.